Hormonal Methods of Birth Control (cont.)

 The combination pill contains the hormones estrogen and progestin, a form of progesterone.
 When a woman uses the combination pill, the eggs in her ovaries do not mature and she does not ovulate.
 She doesn't become pregnant because no egg is available to be fertilized by a sperm.

 The traditional combination pill comes in 21-day packs or 28-day packs depending on the manufacturer.
 The 21-pill pack has pills for 21 "on" days and no pills for the seven "off" days that follow.
 The 28-pill pack has active pills for the first 21 "on" days and seven inactive (placebo) or reminder pills for the following seven "off" days.

-New preparations have been developed that allow for extended or continuous use of combination pills.
+New preparations have been developed that allow for extended or continuous use of combination pills for months at a time.
 These products allow for a reduction in the number of menstrual periods a woman experiences.

 The minipill is taken every day.
 There are no "on" or "off" days with the minipill.